I generally like to soak in the atmosphere of a city over a few days before moving on to the next place.

 We ended up visiting the Native Roots Dispensary in Downtown to buy a few joints and some edibles to take on our road trip.
 Your ID will need to be presented on arrival to prove that you’re over 21, then once inside the people behind the counter will help you pick out some products.

-Afternoon/Evening: Try some craft beers + good food
+Afternoon/Evening: Taste craft beers + good food

 Rob and I would not have allowed ourselves to leave Denver without visiting a few breweries.
 Larimer Street in the RiNo district is where you’ll find the highest concentration of brew houses.
 We tried some local beers at Ratio Beerworks and The Great Divide.
+To see more of Denver’s breweries, hop on a downtown craft beer tour.

 For dinner, we visited Hop Alley in RiNo which was a Chinese food/craft beer place (weird combo, I know, but somehow it worked and the food was soooo good).